SodiqOni/Prosper-loan-data/README.md

 ## Dataset

-The data consists of information regarding 113937 loan data from Prosper, including BorrowerAPR, ProsperRating, and other features.
-The dataset can be found here https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv&sa=D&ust=1581581520570000, with features documentation available here https://www.google.com/url?q=https://docs.google.com/spreadsheet/ccc?key%3D0AllIqIyvWZdadDd5NTlqZ1pBMHlsUjdrOTZHaVBuSlE%26usp%3Dsharing&sa=D&ust=1554486256024000.
+The data consists of information regarding 113937 **loan data** from Prosper, including BorrowerAPR, ProsperRating, and other features.
+The dataset can be found [here] (https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv&sa=D&ust=1581581520570000), with features documentation available [here] (https://www.google.com/url?q=https://docs.google.com/spreadsheet/ccc?key%3D0AllIqIyvWZdadDd5NTlqZ1pBMHlsUjdrOTZHaVBuSlE%26usp%3Dsharing&sa=D&ust=1554486256024000).

 ## Summary of Findings

-In the exploration, I found that there was a strong relationship between the BorrowerAPR and EstimatedLoss.
+In the exploration, I found that there was a strong relationship between the **BorrowerAPR** and **EstimatedLoss**.
 A very strong correlation exist between BorrowerAPR and EStimatedLoss i.e. the higher the BorrowerAPR the higher the EstimatedLoss and viceversa.
-A moderate negative correlation also exist between LoanOriginalAmount and both BorrowerAPR and EstimatedLoss.
-There is also an inverse relation between BorrowerAPR and both ProsperRating and IncomeRange i.e. the higher the ProsperRating and IncomeRange the lower the BorrowerAPR.
-Similarly, EstimatedLoss also have inverse relation with both ProsperRating and IncomeRange.
+A moderate negative correlation also exist between **LoanOriginalAmount** and both **BorrowerAPR** and **EstimatedLoss**.
+There is also an inverse relation between **BorrowerAPR** and both **ProsperRating** and **IncomeRange** i.e. the higher the ProsperRating and IncomeRange the lower the BorrowerAPR.
+Similarly, **EstimatedLoss** also have inverse relation with both **ProsperRating** and **IncomeRange**.

-I also observed a negative correlation between InquiriesLast6Months and ProsperRating.
+I also observed a negative correlation between **InquiriesLast6Months** and **ProsperRating**.
 It turns out that those that makes frequest enquiries tends to be desperate in need of money hence reducing their rating.
-A positive relationship also exist between ProsperRating and both StatedMonthlyIncome and LoanOriginalAmount.
+A positive relationship also exist between **ProsperRating** and both **StatedMonthlyIncome** and **LoanOriginalAmount**.
 The higher the StatedMonthlyIncome And LoanOriginalAmount the higher the ProsperRating and viceversa.

-Outside of the main variables of interest, I verified the likely state to have highest number of defaulters.
-South Dakota(SD), seems to have high number of defaulters because their LoanAmount is quite more than their StatedMonthlyIncome.
+Outside of the main variables of interest, I verified the likely state to have highest number of defaulters. _South Dakota_(SD), seems to have high number of defaulters because their LoanAmount is quite more than their StatedMonthlyIncome.
 Also, some other factors might be responsible for this also.

 ## Key Insights for Presentation